AI Development14 min read

 )

-Getting started with Android XR development requires Android Studio with XR extensions and the latest SDK tools.
-Follow this setup process to configure your development environment.
+Getting started with Android XR app development requires Android Studio with XR extensions and the latest SDK tools.
+This tutorial walks through the complete Android XR emulator setup process to configure your development environment for both headset and AI glasses development.

 1